 An Introduction to a Web Application Firewall or WAF

 A web application firewall (WAF) provides web security for online services from malicious security attacks such as SQL injection, cross-site scripting (XSS).
-WAFs detect and filter out threats which could degrade, compromise, or expose online applications to denial-of-service (DoS) attacks.
+WAF security detects and filters out threats which could degrade, compromise, or expose online applications to denial-of-service (DoS) attacks.
 WAF security examines HTTP traffic before it reaches the application server.
 They also protect against unauthorized transfer of data from the server.

 According to the PCI Security Standards Council, WAFs function as “a security policy enforcement point positioned between a web application and the client endpoint.
 This functionality can be implemented in software or hardware, running in an appliance device, or in a typical server running a common operating system.
 It may be a stand-alone device or integrated into other network components.”

 How Web Application Firewalls Work